Can You Have Too Much Vitamin C?

 Kidney Stones

 There’s some evidence to suggest that too much vitamin C could accidentally lead to excreting uric acid and oxalate in your urine.
 This, in turn, could lead to your kidneys producing kidney stones.
-Kidney stones are small, hard buildups of hard materials and waste matter that can clog your urethra and lead to severe pain.
+Kidney stones are small, hard buildups of hard materials and waste matter that can clog your urethra and lead to severe discomfort.

 This being said, there’s no direct link between taking a little more than 2000 mg of vitamin C per day and developing kidney stones.
 This side effect is likely only to develop if you take an exorbitant amount of vitamin C. For example, in a case where a woman developed kidney stones after eating 4g or more of vitamin C every day over a four-month timeframe.